 For intra-band contiguous carrier aggregation the allowed Maximum Power Reduction (MPR) for the maximum output power in 6.2A.1.1-1 with contiguous RB allocation is specified in Table 6.2A.2.1-1 for UE power class 3 CA bandwidth classes B and C. The MPR with contiguous RB allocation is specified in Table 6.2A.2.1-1a for power class 2 CA bandwidth classes B and C when the signalling is absent for dualPA-Architecture IE, and for power class 2 CA bandwidth class C when the signalling is indicated for dualPA-Architecture IE. The MPR with contiguous RB allocation is specified in Table 6.2A.2.1-1b for power class 2 CA bandwidth classes B and C with TxD supported.
+The MPR with contiguous RB allocation is specified in Table 6.2A.2.1-1c and 6.2A.2.1-1d for 2Tx power class 1.5 CA bandwidth class C for hand-held UE and large FWA form factor respectively.